Criminal Law Amendment Act 1885: Section 11

 Even before the SPCC's "oath clause" was passed, another clause was introduced by MP Henry Labouchere late in the evening of 6 August 1885.
 Labouchere wanted to expand its reach.
 The clause provided for a term of imprisonment "not exceeding two years", with or without hard labour, for any man found guilty of gross indecency with another male, whether "in public or in private".
 No definition was given of what, exactly, constituted "gross indecency", as Victorian morality demurred from giving precise descriptions of activity considered immoral.
 In practice, "gross indecency" was widely interpreted as any male homosexual behaviour short of actual sodomy, which remained a more serious and separate crime.

 Passage and effects

-The Criminal Law Amendment Act was finally passed on 14 August 1885 and in its final form effectively repealed Sections 49 and 52 of the Offences against the Person Act 1861 and the whole of the Offences against the Person Act 1875.
+The Criminal Law Amendment Act was finally passed on 14 August 1885 and in its final form effectively repealed sections 49 and 52 of the Offences against the Person Act 1861 (24 & 25 Vict. c.
+100) and the whole of the Offences against the Person Act 1875 (38 & 39 Vict. c.
+94).
 Its provisions were as follows: